-Visa and MasterCard… nowadays the words are often used interchangeably.
-However they are two different companies.
+Visa and MasterCard… these two brands are often used interchangeably.
+However, they are two very different companies in the global payments arena.
 What are their differences and similarities?
 What are the pros and cons of each?
-Find out in our MasterCard vs Visa showdown!
-I’ve updated it for 2013…
+Find out in our MasterCard vs Visa showdown updated for 2015…

 Round One: Size of Company